hackerb9/vt340test/sixeltests/wp/sixeloutput/README.md

   purpose is here given that the cursor is always moved to the home position.

-These stragenesses were likely due to device limitations of the day.
+These peculiarities were likely due to device limitations of the day.

 The VT240 required each sixel image to start at the top of the screen.
 By sending the cursor to the home position, WordPerfect simulates the